Ficus sycomorus: Gardens

-In the Near East F. sycomorus is an orchard and ornamental tree of great importance and extensive use.
+In the Near East F. sycomorus is an orchard and ornamental tree of extensive use.
 It has wide-spreading branches and affords shade.

 In culture

 Judaism and Christianity

 The "Tree of the Virgin" in Egypt.

-In the Hebrew Bible, the sycomore is mentioned seven times (שִׁקְמָה; Strong's number 8256) and once in the New Testament (συκομoραία or συκομορέα ALA-LC; Strong's number 4809).
+In the Hebrew Bible, the sycomore is mentioned seven times (שִׁקְמָה; Strong's number 8256.)
+This quote from Kings demonstrates that it was common in Biblical times: "And the king (Solomon) made silver as common in Jerusalem as stones, and cedar as common as the sycamore trees that are in the lowland, because of their abundance.”
+(I Kings 10:27.)
+It is also mentioned once in the New Testament (συκομoραία or συκομορέα ALA-LC; Strong's number 4809).
 It was a popular and valuable fruit tree in Jericho and Canaan.

 In El Matareya, there is a sycamore known as the Tree of the Virgin, which serves as a pilgrimage site.
 It is not the same tree; instead, when the previous tree that stands in this spot dies, a new one is planted from cuttings of the old tree.
 It is said that the Holy Family took refuge in this tree.
 The Coptic pope Theophilus also recounted that Joseph had a walking stick, which an infant Jesus broke.
 When Joseph buried the pieces of the stick, a sycamore grew forth and provided shelter.

 Other religions

 In Ancient Egypt, the sycamore was associated with the goddesses Hathor, Isis, and Nut.
 In the case of the latter, prayers exist referring to the "sycamore of Nut", and asking for water and breath.
 These goddesses were sometimes depicted as trees, sometimes standing in front of them with vessels of water, or sometimes as a tree with human body parts, such as an arm or breast.
 It was the most significant depicted life giving tree in ancient Egypt.
 Sycamores are referenced in ancient Egyptian love poetry as a meeting place for lovers.
 There are references to twin sycamores of turquoise in funerary contexts which Ra comes forth from, indicating they likely face east, or are located on the eastern horizon.

 In modern Egyptian folklore, the sycamore retains an association with mysticism and magic.
 In the story "It Serves Me Right!", it is used to represent the Tree of Lifespans.
 The fruit from this tree dries up at the end of a life, but is fresh when one still has more life to live.
 Therefore, the inhabitants of a land found at the bottom of a well in the story only eat the dry, bad sycamore fruits and leave the good ones alone.

 In Kikuyu religion, the sycomore is a sacred tree.
 All sacrifices to Ngai (or Murungu), the supreme creator, were performed under the tree.
-Whenever the mugumo tree fell, it symbolised a bad omen and rituals had to be performed by elders in the society.
-Some of those ceremonies carried out under the Mugumo tree are still observed.
+The name of the Kikuyu tribe is derived from the name of the tree in Kikuyu (Mũkũyũ).
+Some of those ceremonies carried out under the tree are still observed.